mantidproject/mantid/docs/source/algorithms/LoadMuonNexus-v1.rst

 ################

 The log data in the Nexus file (NX\_LOG sections) will be loaded as TimeSeriesProperty data within the workspace.
-Time is stored as seconds from the Unix epoch.
+Time (stored as seconds from the Unix epoch in the Nexus file) is corrected relative to the start time found in ``run/start_time``.

+This time series data comprises various values logged by SECI and includes magnetic fields, temperatures, status codes, count rate and beam logs.

+See :ref:`algm-LoadMuonLog` for more details.

 Errors
 ######